kubermatic/docs/content/kubermatic/v2.14/advanced/addons/_index.en.md

 * [nodelocal-dns-cache](https://kubernetes.io/docs/tasks/administer-cluster/nodelocaldns/): Improves DNS performance inside
   the user-cluster
 * [logrotate](https://github.com/blacklabelops/logrotate): rotates logs on worker nodes
-* pod-security-policy: Policies to configure Kubermatic access when PSPs are enabled
+* pod-security-policy: Policies to configure KKP access when PSPs are enabled
 * default-storage-class: A cloud provider specific StorageClass
 * kubelet-configmap: A set of ConfigMaps used by kubeadm

-Installation and configuration of these addons is done by 2 controllers which are part of the Kubermatic
+Installation and configuration of these addons is done by 2 controllers which are part of the KKP
 seed-controller-manager:

 * `addon-installer-controller`: Ensures a given set of addons will be installed in all clusters
 * `addon-controller`: Templates the addons & applies the manifests in the user clusters

-The Kubermatic Operator comes with a `kubermatic-operator-util` tool, which can output a full default KubermaticConfiguration.
+The KKP Operator comes with a `kubermatic-operator-util` tool, which can output a full default KubermaticConfiguration.
 This will also include the default configuration for addons and can serve as a starting point for adjustments.